Grant Herbert Logo

 Drive is one of the most common ingredients in every business success story.
 It is linked to creativity and innovation, giving you the inspiration for new ideas.
 Drive is the element that enables a person, a team and an organisation to be energised and motivated to overcome challenges and work around roadblocks.

 People who do not have this competency expect the worst and give up easily.
 They see roadblocks and setbacks as pervasive.
-They feel helpless and listless most of the time which makes them prone to stress and depression.
 Driven people on the other hand, are results oriented and are highly motivated to meet their objectives and standards.
 They set challenging yet reachable goals and do their very best to achieve them.
-They pursue information to reduce uncertainty and find ways to do improve their performance.

 Here are some tips how: